IRC-Source/git-wiki/wiki/client/index.md

 excerpt: What an IRC client is and what IRC clients are available.
 categories: clients
 ---
 >This article is a stub.
-You can help by creating a pull request
+You can help by creating a pull request.

 # IRC Clients
 IRC clients are how you connect to IRC.